ricksikka1/Hooter-v2/notes.md

 25) django REST testing framework here https://www.django-rest-framework.org/api-guide/testing/ to test my API

+26) Cors, allow any site to have access to my api

 ------------------------------------------------ REACT TIME -------------------------------------------------------------------

 1) React hooks are special functions that let us "hook into" React features